djvaron/djvaron.github.io/research.md

 ### Estimating methane emissions from coal mine vents using GHGSat-D satellite observations

-I'm reconstructing time-averaged methane plumes from three coal mines on three continents by aggregating GHGSat-D observations.
+I'm estimating methane emissions from three coal mines on three continents by aggregating GHGSat-D observations in time.
 You can see some [preliminary results here](https://www.ghgsat.com/data-products-analytics/analytics/).

 ### Source rate retrieval algorithms for quantifying methane point sources from space